<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 Successful maps define the difference between onstage and offstage elements at every touchpoint.
 Onstage elements refer to things that are visible to customers, and offstage elements are things going on that customers can’t see.

 Some maps use graphics to indicate this distinction, like a line that denotes customer visibility.
-This distinction helps you see what how operations are separate from what the customer is actually experiencing.
+This distinction helps you see how operations are separate from what the customer is actually experiencing.

 Key Performance Indicators (KPIs)